Skip to main content

 Through a mixture of theory and practical course work, learn to:

-• Diagnose and repair engine components such as drive and support systems
+• diagnose and repair engine parts such as drive and support systems

-• Address issues with mobile plant braking systems, fluid power and steering systems
+• repair mobile plant brake, fluid power and steering systems

-• Understand and repair electrical and electronic circuit systems
+• understand and repair electrical and electronic circuits.

 Course outcomes